maxwolf621/Notes/JavaNote/javanotes/Basic.md

 class PassByValueExample {
     public static void main(String[] args) {

-        // dog is a reference to address
+        // dog is a reference to address (obj)
         Dog dog = new Dog("A");

         func(dog); // parameter is address's value